mmzeeman/zotonic_mod_teleview/README.md

 A piece of javascript code will subscribe itself to the update topic of the teleview renderer.
 This will keep the view updated.

-# How to implement a teleview.
+# How to implement a Teleview.

 Put a teleview scomp into your tempate